 Description

-Give me a simple, fresh slice of airy Angel Food Cake piled with fruit and I am in heaven.
-It is the perfect dessert to end a warm Summer night of grilling and eating outside with your family and friends!
+Give me a simple, fresh slice of this airy Healthy Angel Food Cake piled with fruit and I am in heaven.
+It is the perfect dessert to end a warm summer night of grilling and eating outside with family and friends!
+Not to mention, angel food cake is low in calories and this one is no exception.

 Ingredients